tuttiamore/tuttiamore/README.md

 ### Glad to see you here!
 - I'm a full-stack web developer currently living in Leipzig, Germany.
-Passionate about coding, data science, psychology and dolce vita 🚀🧠🍕
+Passionate about coding, data science, psychology and dolce vita 👨‍💻💙🍕

 - After starting my coding journey with R, I have recently completed the "Full Stack Web and App Development course" at [WBS Coding School](https://www.wbscodingschool.com/), diving deep into the MERN stack and related technologies ⚡

-- Fun fact: Having worked 6+ years in science, I can not only craft tailored web apps for you, but also help you with the statistical analyses of your data
+- FYI: Having worked 6+ years in science, I can not only craft tailored web apps for you, but also help you with the statistical analyses of your data 📈

 <br/>